illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 ## Sponsored Projects

-We have around several opportunities for teams of people to work with existing groups that have a VR project going. **These projects will be available on a first-request basis.** This means that not everyone that requests a sponsored will for sure get the opportunity to work on it.
+We have several opportunities for individuals or teams of people to work with existing groups that have a VR project going. **These projects will be available on a first-request basis.** This means that not everyone that requests a sponsored project will for sure get the opportunity to work on it.

 ### Sponsored Project Request Process
-To request to work on a sponsored project, post to [CampusWire] visible only to course staff and using the `Sponsor Request` category.
+To request to work on a sponsored project, post to [CampusWire](https://campuswire.com/c/GA821B381/feed) visible only to course staff and using the `Sponsor Request` category.
 Include the following information:
 1. Name and netid of everyone asking to work on the project
 2. Which sponsored project you are requesting